AresValley/Artemis-DB/static/425/description.md

-SP-14 (XP) was a 14 tone MFSK mode with origins from the Russian Intelligence and Foreign Ministry.
+SP-14 (XP) was a 13 tone MFSK mode with origins from the Russian Intelligence and Foreign Ministry.
 Also known as NUM-13.
 Inactive since 2005, superseded by XPA.

+XP was in use from 1993 - 2005.
+It has a 1 baud intro, which includes a 3-digit ID and the number of messages to be sent, and then two tones at 7.5Bd alternating 20 times, before the 5-digit numeric groups begin to send at 7.5Bd.
+Just like XPA, there is a distinct sync tone at the lowest tone of the MFSK signal, repeated every 5 MFSK tones, which denotes a space.
+At the end of the transmission, 319 Hz and 511 Hz tones alternate 20 times, denoting the end of the transmission.
+The bandwidth of the AM signal was about 1200 Hz, but the individual sideband bandwidth was around 250 Hz.

+XP also had some variants, XPH, XPM, and XPL.
+XPH used higher tones, where XPM uses mid tones, and XPL using low tones.
+The most common recordings found were on XPH, with very little on XPM and XPL.